 High Graduation Minimum Requirements (IDAPA 08.02.03 104, 105, 106)

-This is a summary of the graduation requirements.
-Please review IDAPA 08.02.03 for the details of the requirements.
+This is a summary of the state graduation requirements.
+Please review IDAPA 08.02.03 for the details of the requirements and be sure to check whether your school district has additional requirements.

 |Content Area||State Credit Requirements|